HTangl/Model-U/README.md

 ![](https://raw.githubusercontent.com/HTangl/Model-UD/main/Pictures/Model%20UD%20Front.jpg)

-The Model UD is a USBC breakout board based on the Model U designed by [Crane](https://github.com/Crane1195).
+The Model UD is a USB C breakout board based on the Model U designed by [Crane](https://github.com/Crane1195).
 It is exactly the same size and footprint as the Model U but integrates a schottky diode directly onto the board and adds the "VSYS" pin.
 This eliminates the need to add a stand alone diode to your circuit when wiring to a Raspberry Pi Pico.
 You can simply run a wire directly from the VSYS pin on the model UD to the VSYS pin on the Pico.

-The Model UD is specifically designed for use with DIY rectangle controllers to facilitate the use of USBC to GC cables as well as standard USBC to USBA cables.
+The Model UD is specifically designed for use with DIY rectangle controllers to facilitate the use of USB C to GC cables as well as standard USB C to USB A cables.

-I sell these on my [Etsy shop](https://www.etsy.com/shop/HTangl) if you only want 1 or 2 of them.
+I sell these on my [Etsy shop](https://www.etsy.com/shop/HTangl).

 Here is a wiring guide.
 ![](https://raw.githubusercontent.com/HTangl/Model-UD/main/Pictures/Model%20UD%20Pico%20Wiring.png)